Equine Field Service Internship

 The salary for the internship is $30,036 plus benefits.

 Selection will utilize the Veterinary Internship/Residency Matching Program (www.virmp.org).
-For application procedures, salary and benefits, and other information about the residency program, please see General Information on the VMTH web site at General Information.
+For application procedures, salary and benefits, and other information about the residency program, please see General Information.

 The VMTH is committed to building strong relationships with its constituents.
 A major part of the intern's duties, therefore, includes timely communication with referring veterinarians and clients.